hamvocke/hamvocke.github.io/_drafts/testing_microservices.md

 Splitting your system into many small pieces often means that these pieces need to communicate with each other via certain (hopefully well-defined, sometimes accidentally grown) interfaces.
 Interfaces between microservices can come in different shapes and technologies.
 Common ones are REST and JSON via HTTPS, <abbr title="remote procedure calls">RPC</abbr> using something like [gRPC](https://grpc.io/) or even building an event-driven architecture using queues.
 For each interface there are two parties involved: the **provider** and the **consumer**.
 The provider serves data.
 The consumer processes data obtained from providers.
 In a REST world a provider builds a REST API with all required endpoints; a consumer makes calls to this REST API to fetch data or trigger changes in the other service.
 In an asynchronous, event-driven world, a provider (often rather called **publisher**) publishes data to a queue; a consumer (often called **subscriber**) subscribes to these queues and reads and processes data.

 ![contract tests](/assets/img/uploads/contract_tests.png)
-_each interface has a providing (or publishing) and a consuming (or subscribing) party_
+_each interface has a providing (or publishing) and a consuming (or subscribing) party.
+The specification of an interface can be considered a contract._

-As you often spread the consuming and providing services across different teams you find yourself in the situation of having to clearly specify the individual interfaces.
-Traditionally companies have approached this problem in the following way:
+As you often spread the consuming and providing services across different teams you find yourself in the situation of having to clearly specify the interfaces between these services (the so called **contract**).Traditionally companies have approached this problem in the following way:

-  1. write a long and detailed interface definition
+  1. write a long and detailed interface definition (the contract)
   2. implement the providing service accordingly
   3. throw the interface definition over the fence to the consuming team
   4. run some large-scale manual system test to see if everything works
   5. hope that both teams stick to the interface definition forever

+At the very least you should replace steps 4 and 5 with something more automated: Write automated tests that make sure the implemented interface still follows the defined contract.

 In a more agile organisation you should take the more efficient and less wasteful route.
 All your microservices live within the same organisation.
-It shouldn't be too hard to talk to the developers of the other services directly.
+It shouldn't be too hard to talk to the developers of the other services directly instead of throwing overly detailed documentation over the fence.
 After all they're your co-workers and not a third-party vendor that you could only talk to via customer service or legally bulletproof contracts.

 **Consumer-Driven Contract tests** (**CDC tests**) let the consumers drive the implementation of the contract tests.
 Consumers of an interface write tests that check the API for all data they need to work correctly with that API.
 For a REST API this could be a test that hits all required endpoints via HTTPS and checks the responses for correct HTTP headers and asserts that all required fields in a JSON body are present.
 The consuming team then publishes this set of tests so that the team providing the interface can fetch and execute these tests easily (executable packages like .jar files, gems, npm packages or even .deb or .rpm packages are a good idea).
 The providing team can now develop their API by running the CDC tests.
 Once they all pass they know they have implemented everything the consuming team needs.